Jiggins/mu-cs401-f2015/lecture-06.md

 * System returns what the steering direction should be
 	Trained using Gaussian bump

-Alvinn: Shallow architecture (only one layer of hidden units)
+ALVINN: Shallow architecture (only one layer of hidden units)

 **Problem:** Road intensity feedback (Lightness of road compared to background)

 ###Aside
 Similar system used in Mars Rover project?
 Tom Mathis worked on Mars Rover project also
-##Alvinn
+##ALVINN
 * **One trick:** Get training data right
             	  -Drive vehicle down road correctly once